The SEN Team

 Ms McLeish, a member of the Leadership Team, line manages SEN and works closely with the SENCOs to ensure outstanding provision for our students.

 In addition, we have our SENCO who is responsible for all SEN students..

 SENCO: Miss S Nicholson BA (Hons) PGCE, QTS, SENCO Qualification

 Miss Nicholson is a qualified teacher of religious studies, philosophy and ethics teaching to GCSE and A level; she also teaches LIFE (Personal Social and Health Education).
 In the past, Miss Nicholson has worked as an inclusion support worker in a specialist SEN school specialising in behaviour management for students with ASD, Downs syndrome and Pathological Demand Avoidance Disorder.
-She also trained and worked as a higher level teaching assistant and is PECS Applied Behaviour Analysis; she also has a working knowledge of MAKTON (sign language) trained.
+She also trained and worked as a higher level teaching assistant and is PECS Applied Behaviour Analysis; she also has a working knowledge of MAKTON (sign language).

 Learning Support Assistants

 We have a significant number of learning support assistants (LSAs) who give support to both students and staff.
 All LSAs take a role before school, during break/lunchtimes and after school in duties, supervision of students, homework club and other activities as appropriate.

 Specific LSAs have been trained in the delivery of the Fresh Start Programme – a catch-up phonics programme for those students who are below Level 3 in reading.